-As simple and affordable as they are, email distribution lists and shared inboxes can lead to overlooked customers, dropped work and duplicated efforts.
+As simple and affordable as they are, email distribution lists and shared Gmail and Outlook mailboxes can lead to overlooked customers, dropped work and duplicated efforts.
 Chaos can descend on the daily queue, making it harder for customer support professionals to do their jobs well.

 Here’s our guide to improving your day-to-day by shifting to the best email management software.

 Finding email management software that improves your queue

 The North Star for any support team is an exceptional customer experience.
 To consistently “wow” customers, you need to support the people who make that happen every day.
 The more you can do to empower team members to enjoy their jobs, the better.

 Any new software should make people’s jobs easier, so team members can focus on going above and beyond for customers.

 Assess your team’s workflow for big pain points

 What doesn’t work about your team’s queue right now?
 Are you using multiple email accounts or a shared mailbox?
 To select the best software for your team’s needs, you have to dive into the workflow.